Pylons/pyramid-cookiecutter-starter/README.rst

         $ cookiecutter gh:Pylons/pyramid-cookiecutter-starter --checkout master

-2. Create a virtual environment, upgrade packaging tools, and install your new project and its dependencies.
+#.
+Create a virtual environment, upgrade packaging tools, and install your new project and its dependencies.
     These steps are output by the cookiecutter and are written to the file in ``<my_project>/README.txt``, and are slightly different for Windows.
-    If you select ``sqlalchemy`` as a backend, there will be additional steps in the output and ``README.txt``.

     .. code-block:: bash